 ALSO READBangladesh charges opposition BNP leader over Italian's murder 5 militants charged for secular Bangladesh blogger's murder Bangladesh opens murder trial over factory disaster 7 charged with Italian priest murder bid in Bangladesh Bangladesh indicts 41 on murder charges in 2013 factory fall

+"Her hands are tied -- she can't do anything.
 What she is doing is trying to talk and negotiate and build trust" with the army, he added.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)